rust-lang/rfcs/text/3410-explicit-move-binding-mode.md

 *x += 2; // `a` is modified
 ```

-A similar possibility exists in the current proposal: The combination `mut ref` could
+A similar possibility for the current proposal: The combination `mut ref` could
 be added distinctly from `ref mut` to make the binding mutable, not the reference.

 # Prior art